TAFE institute boards are expected to govern in a manner that ensures TAFE institutes:

 Boards are also responsible for electing their own chairs.

 Public Board Appointments Victoria.

-The Act requires suitably qualified and highly committed individuals to provide their time and commitment on boards, to oversee the governance of Victoria’s 12 publicly funded TAFE institutes.
+The act requires suitably qualified and highly committed individuals to provide their time and commitment on boards, to oversee the governance of Victoria’s 12 publicly funded TAFE institutes.

-- Commerce or Business
+- commerce or business

-- Any Industry in which training is provided at the Institute
+- any industry in which training is provided at the Institute

 Elected staff directors are not subject to any pre-requisite skills requirement in order to be elected to TAFE institute boards, but must adhere to all relevant internal policies and procedures.

 TAFE institute boards are considered to be public entities under part 5 of the Public Administration Act 2004 and are subject to the same requirements.